 Earnings-related pension providers’ annual real returns

 The above graph shows marked annual fluctuations in earnings-related pension investors’ real returns from 2008 onwards.
 The 2008 financial crisis and the subsequent quick recovery are clearly visible in the graph.
 This was followed by the euro crisis in 2011.
 Return rates are then relatively stable from 2011 through to 2018 when many pension providers see them fall into the red – before bouncing back to almost record levels in 2019.

 Allocation of investments

 Pension insurers’ investment assets are divided into three categories: equities, investments in fixed-income securities and other investment instruments.
-This is a rather crude classification, but nonetheless allows for better comparability than the increasingly multidimensional classifications adopted by many pension insurers themselves.
+This is a rather crude classification but, nonetheless, it allows for better comparability than the increasingly multidimensional classifications adopted by many pension insurers themselves.

-The share of investments in fixed-income securities is highest for ATP (72%) and lowest for MEK (5%).
-For pension providers subject to solvency regulation, the average share of investments in fixed-income securities was 36 per cent, and for buffer funds 32 per cent.
+The share of investments in fixed-income securities is highest for ATP (67%) and lowest for MEK (ca 5%).
+For pension providers subject to solvency regulation, the average share of investments in fixed-income securities was 35 per cent, and for buffer funds 31 per cent.
 Investments in fixed-income securities include both government and corporate bonds and other fixed-income investments.

 Other significant investment types include investments in real estate, raw materials, infrastructure and hedge funds.

 Equity weight not in direct correlation to risk